‘Jumpy’ Joe Kelly is throwing bullpens for White Sox, trusting the slow process

 When Kelly pitches live batting practice and gets into a Cactus League will depend on passing the eye test with coaches and trainers, he said.

-A ground-ball pitcher with 27.5 percent strikeout rate, Kelly feaures a fastball that averaged 97.8 mph last season, a lot of oomph emerging from his 6-1, 174-pound frame.
+A groundball pitcher with 27.5% strikeout rate, Kelly features a fastball that averaged 97.8 mph last season, a lot of oomph emerging from his 6-1, 174-pound frame.
 That fastball velocity tied for ninth-highest among pitchers with at least 40 innings.

 The 2022 readings will have to wait a bit, though.
 Kelly, 33, said Opening Days and playoffs — Kelly has appeared in 40 postseason games with the Cardinals, Red Sox and Dodgers — are special “and you only get to be part of so many” so watching it from a distance won’t be easy.